 5. When you just don’t feel like yourself

 Many students come to the HCC because of a general feeling that things aren’t quite right.
-Calvin Kelly says he often meets students who start the conversation with, “I’m not feeling well.”
-Or “I’m struggling.”
-Or “Something is going on, and I don’t quite know what it is.”
+HCC staff often meet with students who start the conversation with, “I’m not feeling well,” “I’m struggling” or “Something is going on, and I don’t quite know what it is.”
 It’s fine — encouraged, really — to visit the HCC even if you can’t define what’s wrong.
 The staff have worked with hundreds of college students and can help you figure out what’s going on.

-Another phrase the HCC staff hears, according to Kelly: “A professor or staff member or a student thought I should come talk to someone.”
+Another phrase the HCC staff hears: “A professor or staff member or a student thought I should come talk to someone.”
 Because St. Edward’s has a close-knit community, people look out for each other.
 If a friend or advisor suggests you visit the HCC, it’s probably a good idea.

 Health & Counseling Center (HCC)